Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

 ### Begin Batch

 * **Usage:**
+  * This method is called once at the beginning of each rollup batch.
-  * This method has two purposes: to allow the rollup to perofrm and  needed initialiation before processing the block, and to process an optional "misbehavior proof" to allow short-circuiting in case the block is invalid.
+  It has two purposes: to allow the rollup to perofrm and  needed initialiation before processing the block, and to process an optional "misbehavior proof" to allow short-circuiting in case the block is invalid.
 (An example misbehavior proof would be a merkle-proof to a transaction with an invalid signature).
 In case of misbehavior, this method should slash the block's sender.